 ThreadUp is like an online consignment store.
 They accept clothing that’s in good condition and then resell it for a reasonable price.
 Once the item is sold, you’ll get cash or credits towards other purchases.
 ThredUP offers “kits” that include a big bag and shipping label making it simple to load up your clothes and send them away for resale.

 If you’re still a fan of “The Book,” you can sell your stuff right from Facebook.
 The Facebook Marketplace makes it simple to sell your items to people in your local community.
 You can list photos and interact with prospective buyers before purchases are made.

 The O.G. place to sell your clothes is still alive and well.
 With the alternative options available, Craigslist isn’t usually first on people’s lists (hence why it’s last on ours), but if you aren’t into dealing with any “fancy” apps, Craigslist might just be your best choice.
-It’s a simple, bare-bones approach to selling your stuff makes the process easy and puts the control in your hands.
+It’s a simple, bare-bones approach to selling your stuff that makes the process easy and puts the control in your hands.
 No need to pay transaction fees or hand over a chunk of your change to a selling app.
 Just be wary of scammers.